National Security Act 2023: Criticism

 There were concerns about the impact of the bill on investigative journalism.
 Guy Black, deputy chair of Telegraph Media Group, told the House of Lords that he was concerned the draft legislation could “potentially criminalise” reporters and whistleblowers.

 An amendment in the Lords to address journalistic concerns by adding "a defence to show that the person engaged in the conduct in question was acting with a view to publication of material by a recognised news publisher" was defeated by a majority of 130 votes.
 The government responded to concerns by modifying the wording of certain offences, including amendments to replace 'reasonably possibly may' with 'likely to', with the intention of clarifying the scope of offences.

 The act has been criticised in Chinese media outlets, which claimed that it was comparable to or stricter than the Hong Kong national security law.
-Radio Free Asia stated these claims as misleading for lacking wider context.
+Radio Free Asia, a news service funded by the United States government, characterised these claims as misleading for lacking wider context.